microsoft/Reactors/workshop-resources/ai-services/AI_1/computer-vision-translator/explore-app-py.md

 load_dotenv()
 ```

-[dotenv](https://pypi.org/project/python-dotenv/) is a common package across multiple frameworks and languages which simplify the management of environmental variables.
+[dotenv](https://pypi.org/project/python-dotenv/) is a common package across multiple frameworks and languages which simplifies the management of environmental variables.
 Rather than constantly setting keys via the command line, or hard-coding them into the application, dotenv allows you to create a file named **.env** where you store your key/value pairs.
 Then the library is imported, and `load_dotenv()` will read the values and store them into environmental variables for execution of the application.
-When deployed to production, you specify the environmental variables like you normally would, like setting [App Settings](https://docs.microsoft.com/azure/app-service/configure-common) in App Services.
+When deployed to production, you specify the environmental variables as you normally would, like setting [app settings](https://docs.microsoft.com/azure/app-service/configure-common) in App Services.

 ## Configure index route